dazuma/toys/toys/docs/guide.md

       flag :password, "--password=VAL", desc: "Set the password (required)" end

-There are several other types of flag groups:
+The following are the supported types of flag groups:

+*   The `:required` type, which you can create using the directive `all_required`.
+All flags from the group are required and must be provided on the command line to avoid an error.
 *   The `:exactly_one` type, which you can create using the directive `exactly_one_required`.
 Exactly one, and no more than one, flag from the group must be provided on the command line to avoid an error.